digi-monk/dbtt/README.md

 # dbtt
-A community transportation schedule website for family and frieds
+A community transportation schedule website for family and friends